jank-lang/jank/README.md

     "always true"))
 ```

+## Macros
+Macros provide the ability for arbitrary code execution, including disk and network IO, and direct modification of the source code at compile-time.
+Macros, like functions, can be made generic and can be partially and fully specialized.
+Aside from generics, macros don't distinguish between atom types.

+### Non-generic

+### Generic

 ## Strings
 For now, due to the simplicity of the parser, parentheses in strings need to be escaped.
 This will change, but it's very low priority.